mkjaouhari/github-slideshow/_posts/0000-01-02-mkjaouhari.md

 layout: slide
 title: "Welcome to the mkjaouhari's slide!"
 ---
-This is our cool slide!
+This is our cool slide!:tada:
 Use the left arrow to go back!